CybercentreCanada/assemblyline4_docs/docs/user_manual.md

 ## Installation

 Install the beta version of the client to get the assemblyline 4 support.
-The client will be smart enough to switch between Assemblyline v3 and v4 support depending on which server you connect to.
+The client will be smart enough to switch between AssemblyLine v3 and v4 support depending on which server you connect to.

     pip install assemblyline-client==4.0.0b3